EdWordy/foxhole-quartermaster/README.md

 - ~~Further refinement~~

-- Expansion of the feature set.
+- Expansion of the feature set

 - Optimize and improve speed